-Yes – Bone broth is highly recommended.
+Yes – I highly recommend bone broth.
 It contains numerous minerals and vitamins and is quite ‘filling’ in terms of reducing hunger pangs.
 The other benefit is that you can add a good amount of sea salt to it.
 The other fluids taken during a fast – water, tea, coffee – don’t have sodium and you can become dehydrated.
-Mild dehydration, for example may lead to cramps and headaches during longer fasting.
+Mild dehydration, for example, may lead to cramps and headaches during longer fasting.

 So, yes, bone broth is highly recommended (recipe).
 Also very ‘Paleo’ in the sense that this is a very traditional food with a long tradition.

 While fasting is it okay to drink coffee with milk?
 I can’t do black coffee.
 I have a little milk with my coffee.